gohugoio/hugo/content/en/content-management/image-processing/index.md

 # See https://github.com/disintegration/imaging
 resampleFilter = "box"

-# Default JPEG or WEBP quality setting.
+# Default JPEG or WebP quality setting.
 Default is 75.
 quality = 75

 # Default hint about what type of image.
-Currently only used for Webp encoding.
+Currently only used for WebP encoding.
 # Default is "photo".
 # Valid values are "picture", "photo", "drawing", "icon", or "text".
 hint = "photo"